Qiang (historical people)

 Qiang (羌 (Qiāng, Ch'iang)) was a name given to various groups of people at different periods in ancient China.
 The Qiang people are generally thought to have been of Tibeto-Burman origin, though there are other theories.

 The Tangut people of the Tang, Song and Yuan dynasties may be of Qiang descent.
-The modern Qiang people as well as Tibetans may also have been descended in part from the ancient Qiangs.
+The modern Qiang people as well as Tibetans may also have been descended in part from the ancient Qiang.

 Etymology

-According to the Han dynasty dictionary Shuowen Jiezi, the Qiang were shepherds, and the Chinese character for Qiang (羌) was thus formed from the characters for "sheep" (羊) and "man" (人), and pronounced like "sheep".
+According to the Han dynasty dictionary Shuowen Jiezi, the Qiang were shepherds, and the Chinese character for Qiang (羌) was thus formed from the characters for "sheep" (羊) and "man" (人), and pronounced like the word for "sheep".
 Fengsu Tongyi also mentions that character of Qiang was formed from the words "sheep" and "man".
 Modern scholars have attempted to reconstruct the ancient pronunciation of Qiang: sinologist Edwin Pulleyblank reconstructs it to *kʰiaŋ in Middle Chinese, while William H. Baxter and Laurent Sagart reconstruct the Old Chinese name of Qiang as *C.qʰaŋ.

 Qiangs are generally believed to be Tibeto-Burman speakers, although Christopher Beckwith proposes that the word "Qiang" may have an Indo-European etymology and that the Qiang were of Indo-European origin; Beckwith compares a proposed reconstruction of Qiang to *klaŋ in Old Chinese to the Tocharian word klānk, meaning "to ride, go by wagon", as in "to ride off to hunt from a chariot", so that Qiang could actually mean "charioteer".